O.k. (film)

 o.k., sometimes spelled O.K., is a 1970 West German anti-war film written and directed by Michael Verhoeven.
 It was chosen as West Germany's official submission to the 43rd Academy Awards for Best Foreign Language Film, but did not receive a nomination.
 The film was also entered into the 20th Berlin International Film Festival.
 However, the competition was cancelled and no prizes were awarded, over controversy surrounding the film.

 Plot

-A four-man US fireteam on patrol seizes a passing young Vietnamese girl and continues to torture and kill her.
-Only one soldier refuses to take part in it and reports this incident to his superior, who dismisses it as simple wartime incident.
+A four-man US fireteam on patrol seizes a passing young Vietnamese girl and proceeds to torture and kill her.
+Only one soldier refuses to take part in it and reports this incident to his superior, who dismisses it as a simple wartime incident.
 As a consequence of his report, the soldier has to fear for his life.
 Later, the perpetrators are convicted, although subsequent appeals reduce their sentences significantly.

 The events take place in a Bavarian forest and depict the 1966 Incident on Hill 192 during the Vietnam War.
 The soldiers wear US uniforms and have authentic names, but speak with a pronounced Bavarian accent—a conscious directing decision known as the Brechtian distancing effect.